 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

-This is one of the best ways to experience Antarctica in an intimate manner, and take your expedition to the next level.
-A camping safety briefing onboard gets you fully prepped and ready for a night sleeping under the stars.
+Experience Antarctica in an intimate manner and take your expedition to the next level by sleeping on the continent under the stars.
 All equipment and instruction is provided, no tent required.
 This popular camping option has limited availability, so book early.
-You will need to complete a waiver form before being considered for this Adventure Option

 *Emergency Evacuation Insurance:

 Emergency evacuation coverage to a maximum benefit per paying passenger of $500,000 is included in the cost of this expedition.
 Included coverage is applicable only while traveling with the shipping company between the first and last day of the expedition.
 Additional days of travel prior to the expedition and/or after the expedition, including pre- and post-packages/hotels/flights, purchased from the shipping company or from suppliers other than the shipping company, are not covered by the included emergency evacuation insurance.
 This shipping company strongly advises that all passengers purchase medical, cancellation and baggage insurance, and additional emergency evacuation coverage.